-If Instagram feeds are any indicator, many of us went all in this year on the new raspberry, blueberry, and blackberry plants bred for containers.
+If Instagram feeds are any indicator, many of us went all in this year on the new berries.
+Especially the raspberry, blueberry, and blackberry plants bred for containers.
 Compact and easy care, they dotted patios, balconies, courtyards, and backdoors across the country.

 But now with winter just about here, you might be wondering if they need special care to survive the season.
 Here’s some advice on how to keep your berries happy this winter.

 By now your plants should have stopped producing fruit and need time to recover.
 This is in order to pump out the produce all over again next spring.
 Plants may either still be leafy and green, or losing some of their luster.
 Both are normal.

 - Do not fertilize again until early spring.

 - If winter rains don’t do the job, keep watering so that soil stay evenly moist.
 Do not allow your plants to dry out.